kevinxiaomba/cluster-agent/docs/configs.md

 `
 	  namespaces:
-	    - prod						# List of namespaces wher the rule applies.
+	    - ns1						# List of namespaces wher the rule applies.
 Required
 	  matchString: "client-api"	# Regex to match against deployment names and label values.
 Optional
 	  appDAppLabel: "appName"		# Value of this label will become AppDynamics application name.
 Optional
 	  appDTierLabel: "tierName"	# Value of this label will become AppDynamics tier name.
 Optional